 Welcome to the Cherokee County School District!

-CCSD has opened the Registration Gateway to enroll incoming kindergartners and all students Grades 1-12 who will be new to CCSD for the 2021-22 School Year.
+Parents can use the Registration Gateway to enroll all students Grades K-12 who will be new to CCSD for the 2021-22 School Year.
 The online registration process takes about 15-20 minutes; parents will enter their own identification information, such as emergency contact names and phone numbers, which increases accuracy and eliminates redundancy.
 Required documents (birth certificate, proof of residency, etc.) will be brought to the follow-up appointment at the school, which the parent will schedule online as part of the Gateway process.
 More information, including a list of required documents, is available online here.
 School boundary maps can be viewed here, or you can call 770.479.1871 to determine your attendance area.
-If you have difficulty using the Gateway, please reach out via email to email@example.com
+If you have difficulty using the Gateway, please reach out via email to firstname.lastname@example.org

 Children who are turning 5 on or before September 1, 2021 are eligible for kindergarten, and children who are turning 6 on or before September 1, 2021 are eligible for first grade.
 All 23 CCSD elementary schools have full-day kindergarten.
 More information, including a list of required documents, is available online here.
 Learn more about kindergarten in CCSD by checking out Ready to Learn: A Parent’s Guide to CCSD Kindergarten (Spanish version- Listos Para Aprender- is here).
 For more information about CCSD Kindergarten, including a video and a helpful guidebook, click here.

-Georgia Lottery Pre-K for 4-year-olds is offered at Ball Ground ES STEM Academy, Hasty ES Fine Arts Academy, Johnston ES Preschool, Oak Grove ES Fine Arts Academy and RM Moore ES.
-The application window for the 2020-21 school year lottery opens on Monday, Feb.
+Georgia Lottery Pre-K for 4-year-olds is offered at Ball Ground ES STEM Academy, Hasty ES Fine Arts Academy, Johnston ES Preschool, Oak Grove ES Fine Arts Academy and RM Moore ES STEM Academy.
+The application window for the 2021-22 school year lottery opens on Monday, Feb.
 8, and applications are due by March 12.
 The lottery drawing will be on March 17.

 Space is limited and wait lists are common, but parents can search for available Lottery-funded Pre-K slots at private providers in their area at http://decal.ga.gov/ProviderSearch/PreK .
 The openings are updated in early September and then regularly throughout the year.

-Ninth District Opportunity Head Start for eligible 4-year-olds is offered at Ralph Bunche Center in Canton and Johnston Preschool Center at Johnston Elementary School in Woodstock.
+Ninth District Opportunity Head Start for income eligible 3- and 4-year-olds is offered at Ralph Bunche Center in Canton and Johnston Preschool Center at Johnston Elementary School in Woodstock.

 Special Needs Preschool